Managing Holidays Stress

 It is helpful to have a mantra to return to when you need to realign your energy.
 I suggest writing the mantra down on the same paper as your values and goals.
 This way, you can always refer to your mantra whenever you start to feel stressed during the holidays.

-Here are a few mantras that you can use to manage holiday stress.
-Please repeat after me.
+Here are some sayings you can use to handle holiday stress.

 • I can let go of undue stress.
 I can move with grace and ease through each activity, knowing this is my life and every moment can create a memory to cherish.
 When I relax, I am more pleasant, creative, energized, and fun to be around (even for myself).

 • I can let go of needing to control everything all the time.
 This will empower others by allowing them to take responsibility and contribute all they can.
 They will love me for allowing them to feel good about themselves.
-It will be entertaining to see how things turn out from the collaboration.
+It’ll be fun to see what happens when we work together.

 • I can let go of changing others.
 I know how it feels when someone tries to convince me to change my habits, beliefs, or behaviors.
 I resist until I am ready, and so will they.
 I can serve as a role model only.
 When they see how happy, relaxed, self-confident, and successful I am, they will want to be more like me…in their own time.
 If I am not all those things, I will work on myself before I work on them.